 Purpose: Funded by the Oregon Arts Commission (OAC), Connecting Students to the World of Work (WoW) grants are intended to support projects that draw connections for underserved students to the world of work by offering engagement in the professional elements of an artistic/creative career field.
 Through an emphasis on the practical application of knowledge in the workforce, WoW program activities contribute to a sequential learning for students to build skills in the arts.
 The WoW grants are included in an umbrella of State education funding designed to further Oregon’s 40-40-20 Goal: By the year 2025, 100 percent of Oregonians will earn a high school diploma or its equivalent, 40 percent will earn a post-secondary credential, and 40 percent will obtain a bachelor’s degree or higher.
 As such, the OAC’s WoW programs aim to connect students to the professional arts work, build their skills, and foster an awareness of and motivation for college and career aspirations.
-The first cohort of eight organizations was funded in 2014 and a second cohort will be funded in 2015.
+The first cohort of eight organizations was funded in 2014 and a second cohort was funded in 2015.

 Funding Source: Oregon Arts Commission